mybest

 The Dyson's Filter Is Cleaned When You Dump the Waste, Making Maintenance a Breeze

 When debris is vacuumed up, it enters the cyclone cylinder first, and these filters tend to get dirtier.
-For Dyson models, the cyclone cylinder filter is scraped clean automatically when you empty the bin, so you only need to clean the exhaust filter.
+For Dyson models, the cyclone cylinder filter is scraped clean automatically when you empty the dust canister, so you only need to clean the exhaust filter.
 This is even easier to clean than a product that only requires you to open the lid and empty it.

-② To Decide Which Dyson Model Is for You, Look at Weight and Battery Life
+To Decide Which Dyson Model Is for You, Look at Weight and Battery Life

 We’ve established that Dyson produces excellent vacuum cleaners, but which Dyson is the best choice?
 Let’s look at the two most popular models, compare them, and discuss who they’re best for.